MogomotsiFM/equation-solver-deployment-pipeline/README.md

   - ~~To deploy an API Gateway production stage~~,
   - Add alarms that can trigger rollback in case of failures.

+## Prerequisites
+Create the following resources:
+- A Lambda function with two aliases.
+One to run integration tests against and another to service production requests,
+- An API Gateway with two stages, one per Lambda function alias.

 ## Notes
 - AWS CodeDeploy cannot read the AppSpec.yml file from the input artifact [[1]](https://www.reddit.com/r/aws/comments/12f51k3/an_appspec_file_is_required_but_could_not_be/).
 The input artifact is the docker_equation_solver repository.
 We used a "hack" to read it from the host that builds our Docker image via the secondary artifact of the buildspec.yml file,